ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 Jack is __one month old__, yet I'm competing against insurers who have decades of experience.

 This can work _in_ my favour—the industry needs fresh thinking and ideas.
-But at the moment, with starting a company from scratch, Jack is a little lean compared to its competitors.
+But at the moment, with starting a company from scratch, Jack is a little lean compared to its competitors in terms of features, tools and benefits.

 How do I convince people to get onboard with a new business?